UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 ### toc title

-This is the title of the article as it will appear in the product topic list.
+**Mandatory.** This is the title of the article as it will appear in the product topic list.
 Due to the restricted width of the topic list, the TOC title should not be too long, so consider shortening the full title if appropriate.
 For How To Guides, remove the initial How to and start with the verb.
 For example, for the topic *How to create a virtual machine from the Azure Marketplace*, you could set the TOC title to `Create a virtual machine`.

 ### fullpath